E-HomeWork/E-HomeWork/README.md

 # Bonus

+## Pagination

+Pagination has a lot of flows, I'll enumerate the main flows and hope that I've thought of all of them.

+1. Initial Load, The user hasn't loaded any data before we load the data and have the end element represent the pagination.

+2. When we reach the pagination tile, the network request runs in the background.

+3. If it is successful, we add a new pagination tile at the end and repeat 2 and 3 until there are no more paginations left.

+4. If it was not successful, we stop animating the pagination tile and show a message that asks you to click on the pagination tile to retry.

+5. If you click on the pagination tile, then you go back to step 2.

+6. If you re-search the term you are pagination through, all of your results get deleted and you go back to step 1.

+ISSUES:

+The only issue I can think of is that if you are running a pagination call and simultaneously trigger a new search for the same keyword as the pagination call, then the data that comes back will potentially be invalid.

 ## Designed for 10", 7" and 5" devices for both landscape and portrait

+10" has a gridView layout with 3 columns on landscape and 2 on portrait

+7" and 5" have ListViews on portrait and a 2 column GridView on Landscape.
+The sizes for both on landscape are different so to fit the screen format.

 ## Color scheme matches Etsy app (custom holo theme)

+Note the nice highlight states for the List Items

 ## Added propper currency formatting including symbol

+I figure the symbol out based on the incoming curency code

+## Full Offline Support

+The application should work as long as it has previously cached data.
+This means that if you search 'Music' while online and you page down 40 pages worth of content.
+That content should be available as you last saw it.